Writer Mike Sager is one of the most interesting men in the world.

 I met Mike years ago when his son was enrolled in a digital media summer program, for which I was the Program Director.
 We had a phone chat about if the program was right or not for his son and concluded together that it was the latter.
 We hit it off and I gained a new friend and mentor who’s resume included writing for Esquire, GQ and The Washington Post.
 Over the years, I’ve interviewed Mike a couple of times for podcasts and had the pleasure of getting much needed feedback from him on my various creative forks in the road.

 Mike is that guy you meet at a party that never runs out of fascinating stories about his many adventures.
 Was he already that guy and that’s why he gravitated towards writing or did a life of writing make him that guy?
 I’ve pondered this often.
 One of my favorite stories of his was one he conveyed to my creative partner and I during a podcast recording sesh.
-He shared with us the tale of an assignment that had taken him on a trek up a mountain.
-The noteworthy eccentric person he was tasked with interviewing lived far off the grid.
-So here was Mike, making his way up a mountain in order to meet the person he was profiling.
+Mike had accepted an assignment to track down the notoriously media-avoidant Marlon Brando, whom, if memory serves correctly, was living off the grid and possibly up on a mountain.
+So here was Mike, making his way up a freaking mountain.

 He described the experience in this manner: For most of the climb, you’re not really aware of where you are.
 You’re carefully watching where you step and mostly looking down at your feet.
 Then, every once in a while, you stop and look up and you take in this magnificent vista.
 The mountains, the sun setting, the majesty of nature in all her glory.
 And then you get back to your ascension, looking back down at your feet.